Notes on the Geography of Germany: Speyer Cathedral

 From west to east.

 Once again, the west end.
-Renovation work never ends.
+Restoration work never ends.

 Iconography for all.